pitt-crc/user-manual/docs/getting-started/file-system.md

 ## Linux File Permissions and Ownership

 Linux uses standard POSIX-style permissions to control who has the ability to read, write, or execute a file or a directory.
+The `ls -l` command will show the ownership and permissions of a file, a list of files, or all files in a directory.

 ![File-Permissions](../_assets/img/getting-started/file_permissions.png)